Sylvia discography

-The discography of American country music artist Sylvia contains 11 studio albums, four compilation albums, six music videos, 22 singles and one album appearance.
+The discography of American country music artist Sylvia contains 12 studio albums, four compilation albums, one video album, six music videos, 23 singles and one album appearance.
 She was signed to RCA Records and collaborated with producer Tom Collins, who established her as a country pop recording artist.
 Her first charting single was 1979's "You Don't Miss a Thing," which reached the top 40 of the Billboard Hot Country Songs chart.
 She had her first major hit in 1980 with "Tumbleweed."
 In 1981, Sylvia her first number one hit on the country songs chart with "Drifter."
 Her debut studio album was also released in 1981 and peaked at number 10 on the Billboard Top Country Albums chart.
 In 1982, Sylvia had her biggest hit with the single "Nobody."
 Not only did it top the country songs chart, but it also crossed over to number 15 on the Billboard Hot 100.
 It was followed by "Like Nothing Ever Happened," which reached number two on the country singles list.
 Both songs were included on her second album, Just Sylvia.
 It sold over 500,000 copies in the United States, leading to its gold certification from the Recording Industry Association of America.